Choose Us As Your Charity Partner

 Did you know Krispy Kreme sells doughnuts at a discounted price if they’re going to be resold for charity?
 Why not order some doughnuts, sell them to your colleagues at the recommended retail price and donate the difference?
 Visit: https://www.krispykreme.co.uk/fundraising-doughnuts-how-it-works

 Replicate an Iconic Challenge

 Ever fancied doing an iconic challenge such as John O’Groats to Land’s End or the Great Wall of China?
-Whilst most organised challenges have been cancelled this year, why not create a local and virtual equivalent event of your own and get sponsored to do it?
+Whilst most organised challenges are just starting to reopen, why not create a local and virtual equivalent event of your own and get sponsored to do it?

 Seek out those budding chefs amongst you by hosting a cook-off and have colleagues compete to raise the most money.
 The winner gets an extra cash donation towards their fundraiser from the organisation – as well as bragging rights!

 If your team is back in the office, a work scavenger hunt is a great way to get people away from their desks or workstations and colleagues can compete individually or in teams.
 Ask everyone to donate to participate in the hunt, then distribute clues to help them find the items in the building, or even outside!
 This is a fun activity that’s easy to plan and, if you’re competing in teams, working together to solve clues can be a good way to boost teamwork.

 Golf tournaments can be a great way to raise money for charity.
 Simply set a date, choose a location for your tournament and ask colleagues to donate to enter.
 You can really stir up the competition by offering incentives like a hole-in-one prize, privileges for the top golfer or forfeits or fines for the losers!